AmiralPatate/FM23Data/README.md

 The main data is the `modelexport.csv` file.
 It contains a bunch of information about models in-game, compiled into one file.
 See below for more details.

-StandaloneToolbox is a small program that does a few useful things.
-It uses a different data format for models, plus some extras, and contains track data.
-You don't need worry about all that.
+StandaloneToolbox is a small program that does a few useful things, as detailed below.
+It uses a different data format, also detailed below.

 ----